ImperatorS79/phoenicis-deb/Readme.md

 git clone https://www.github.com/PhoenicisOrg/phoenicis.git
 git clone https://www.github.com/ImperatorS79/phoenicis-deb.git
 ```
+First delete `phoenicis/phoenicis-dist`directory.
 Then you should merge the content of `phoenicis-deb` directory inside `phoenicis` directory.
 You can then follow the usual way of building phoenicis:
 ```
 cd phoenicis/
 export JAVA_HOME=<path_to_java_11_home>